alig2039/project3-datanalysis/README.md

 ### Heroku
 The final deployment is done from Heroku.
 Here is a summary with illustrations of how this was done.

-1. The first step was to create a Heroku application as shown below.
+The first step was to create a Heroku application as shown below.
 <h2 align="center"><img src="pics/final1.png"></h2>
-Next
+Giving the app a name
 <h2 align="center"><img src="pics/final2.png"></h2>

-2. After Creating the app, the next thing to do was connect to the github repository and enable automatic deploys.
+After Creating the app, the next thing to do was connect to the github repository and enable automatic deploys.
 <h2 align="center"><img src="pics/final3.png"></h2>
-Next
+Successful connection to GitHub
 <h2 align="center"><img src="pics/final4.png"></h2>
-Next
+Automatic Deploys from the main branch
 <h2 align="center"><img src="pics/final5.png"></h2>